 Ras El Shetan, or the Devils Head, is another area popular for scuba diving in Taba.
 The land base for this dive is an active Bedouin camp, and most divers can expect to use two oxygen tanks to accomplish this particular journey, but it will be well worth the weight as this dive presents visitors with some truly spectacular scenery.

 The area of descent contains a patch of sea grass bordering a coral garden that has been called a “Japanese Garden” for its striking beauty and remarkable coloration.

 The site is also home to many Lemon Goby and Blue Green Puller fish that make it a tremendously popular location for underwater photographers.

 Specialized Tours of Egypt for Any Kind of Traveler!

-Whether it’s a luxury cruise along the Nile or diving in the Red Sea, our expert service can customize your Egypt tour package and make it the trip of a lifetime.
+Whether it’s a luxury Nile river cruise you are longing for, or the chance to go diving in the Red Sea, our expert tour consultants can customize your Egypt tour package and make it the trip of a lifetime.

 Country Specific Egypt Tour Information

 Looking for more information before you decide?
 We have a specific international guide covering the most important points you need to be aware of before traveling to Egypt.